sipeed/TangMega-138KPro-example/cam2hdmi_alt/readme.md

 - **DO NOT** use GOWIN Programmer version **1.9.10.02**, for this version contains many issues with **onboard debugger**.
 ~~ - You can get a windows GOWIN Programmer version **1.9.10.03** Alpha for [HERE](https://api.dl.sipeed.com/shareURL/TANG/programmer) ~~ GOWIN has released an update version **1.9.10.03**.
 - Sipeed [Tang MEGA 138K Pro](https://wiki.sipeed.com/hardware/en/tang/tang-mega-138k/mega-138k-pro.html)
-- An OV5640 Sensor, a HDMI/DVI Monitor and a HDMI cable
+- An OV5640 Sensor, a HDMI/DVI Monitor and a HDMI cable.
-- USB-C date cable, use to connect the board to your PC
+- USB-C date cable, use to connect the board to your PC.

 ***